If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 In this chapter, we’ve discussed all the important course creation and delivery features and based on that Kajabi has a clear edge over Thinkific.

-One area where Kajabi simply blows away Thinkific (and for that matter any course platform) is its course player.
-There are several well designed plus highly customizable course player themes which give a premium look and feel to your digital products and help deliver a great learning experience.
+One area where Kajabi simply blows away Thinkific (and for that matter any course platform) is its course delivery.
+There are several well designed plus highly customizable course player themes which give a premium look and feel to your digital products.

 Another strong point of Kajabi vs Thinkific is the fact that Kajabi offers you the ability to create a standalone community area which is currently not possible on Thinkific.